rroyGit/Bing_Tools/Privacy Policy.md

 - (g) the commission or alleged commission by him of any offence; or
 - (h) any proceedings for any offence committed or alleged to have been committed by him, the disposal of such proceedings or the sentence of any court in such proceedings.

-Bing Tools neither stores nor sends personal data, as specificed above, to a server or third parties.
+Bing Tools neither stores nor sends personal data, as defined above, to a server or third parties.
 What is saved to your device?
 - Bing campus menu data
 - Crypto exchange rate data